jeremylee73/plague-inc/README.md

 Tuesday, May 28
 -----------------------------------------------------------------------------------------------------------------------------

-Victor - I successfully allowed unstaging mutations for SMutations but not TMutations
+Victor - I successfully coded in the unstaging mutations for symptom mutations, but was unable to debug it for transmission mutations.
+Added labels for total % infected and total % dead.
+Played around with curbing pointRate growth and speeding up cureRate

 -----------------------------------------------------------------------------------------------------------------------------
 Design Choices:
 - When buying or selling mutations, the warning that shows up in the Processing terminal does not actually cause any problems with the running of the game.
 The code that led to the warning message does not break the code, but it is necessary to refresh the DropdownLists when buying or selling.